The cuvée - all adulterated???

 More and more cuvées are also being found in Germany.
 If the wine consists of two grape varieties, both grape varieties may be written on the label, but not three or more!
 Then it is certainly a cuvée.
 But this does not mean that the wine is no longer something special.
 It is worthwhile here to simply try out one or the other product.

 For winemakers in Germany (and also in Alsace), the single-varietal wine is the standard.
 The grape variety that is written on the bottle is also 85% in it.
 Legislation allows the addition of 15% of another wine without any obligation to declare it.
 If a wine is labeled Riesling, it may contain up to 15% of another grape variety and even of another vintage.

 By the way, this rule applies throughout Europe.
 However, wines from different countries or regions may not be blended for quality wines, but only wines from the respective winery.

-Especially in Austria and Germany there is also another type of cuvée; the mixed set (gemischter Satz).
-Here, different grape varieties are planted on one vineyard, harvested together, pressed and then also fermented together.
+Particularly in Austria and Germany there is also another type of cuvée; the mixed set (gemischter Satz).
+Here, different grape varieties are planted in one vineyard, harvested together, pressed and then also fermented together.
 Since the different grape varieties ripen differently each year, a new wine is also created each year, which usually cannot be compared to the previous year.
 Exciting!

-A specialty is the Württemberg Schillerwein and the Baden Rotgold.
+Specialties are the Württemberg Schillerwein and the Baden Rotgold.
 These are cuvées of red and white wine grapes that are pressed and processed together.
-But this is also the only exception, because in the classic rosé wine, red and white wines may not be blended.
+But this is the only exception, because in the classic rosé wine, red and white wines may not be blended.

-So, adulteration is nowhere here, but they try to produce a wine that is harmonious and balanced.
+SSo as you can see, nothing is adulterated here.
+Rather, the aim is to produce a wine that is harmonious and balanced.
 A cuvée should always taste better than the individual base wines.